-Imagine if you smooshed a banana with a kiwi and a mango, and you would get something similar to the taste of pawpaw.
+The taste of pawpaw is often described as a cross between a banana, kiwi, and a mango.
 It's a tropical fruit with a slightly bitter aftertaste but pleasant zing upon the first bite.
 The tangy flesh proves soft and pliable, easy to chew and slurp up right from the peel.

 Where to Buy Pawpaw

-It's not easy to find pawpaw, it's a rare and exotic fruit that doesn't cultivate as well as others.
+It's not easy to find pawpaw because it's a rare fruit that doesn't cultivate as well as others.
 It's also delicate and tends to bruise easily, so it's not the best for shipping or grocery store shelves.
-One of the only places to export pawpaw is Earthly Delights, and it's not cheap, running about $45 for three pounds, plus shipping costs.
+It's sold by the pound and is not cheap.

-If you happen to be in the Midwest or Mid-Atlantic regions in September and early October, check out the local farmers' markets—your best bet to try this fruit.
-Or, find someone who knows where to look for the green clusters and book a foraging expedition.
+If you happen to be in the Midwest or Mid-Atlantic regions in September and early October, check out the local farmers markets.
+It's your best bet to try this fruit.
+Alternatively, find someone who grows pawpaw or knows where to look for the green clusters and book a foraging expedition.

-You don't really want to store pawpaw for long, it's not a fruit that lasts well off the tree.
-If you do happen across some of the fruit, leave it in the shell until ready to eat.
+You don't really want to store pawpaw for long because it's not a fruit that lasts well off the tree.
+When you do find the fruit, leave it in the shell until ready to eat.
 You can also remove the flesh and keep it in the refrigerator in a sealed container for a few days.
 But overall, eat the pawpaws you get right away.

-Pawpaw fruit trees, or Asimina triloba, all stem from the original wild plant, a short, hearty, pest-resistant tree.
-Over the years, scientists have created some hybrids with names such as Sunflower, Taylor, Taytwo, Mary Foos Johnson, Mitchel, Davis, and Rebecca Gold.
-If you happen upon pawpaws chances are they won't have any other name than the original, so seeking out varieties isn't as fulfilling as when you shop for apples.
+Pawpaw fruit trees all stem from the original wild plant, a short, hearty, pest-resistant tree.
+Over the years, scientists have created some hybrids with names such as Sunflower, Taylor, Mary Foos Johnson, Mitchel, Davis, and Rebecca Gold.
+If you happen upon pawpaws, chances are they won't have any other name than the original.
+Seeking out varieties isn't as fulfilling as when you shop for apples.